On this page:

 Meet the expert

 Peter Vollebergh manages the Riparian River Channel Program at the Department of Energy, Environment and Climate Action (DEECA).
-Here he discusses his role in protecting waterway health across Victoria as well as what he has learnt from over 30 years working in water.
+He discusses his role in protecting waterway health across Victoria as well as what he has learnt from over 30 years working in water.

 Source: DEECA